kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

 description: A documentation of how I put this blog together.
 May or may not have a sequel depending on when or what new features I add to the blog in the future.
 ---

 I thought it'd be interesting to document how I put this blog together, although it is nothing particularly special.
 So here is the first installment of a dev log of sorts for this blog, to be updated later as I add more features to it (maybe).
-Note that everything here is my own process and is really not a guideline for best pratices.
+Note that everything here is my own process and is really not a guideline for best practices.
 It is simply what worked for me in the most convenient way, balancing between what is familiar/ easy for me, and trying to learn new things.

 If you just want to see a list of resources I used, you can go [here](/blog/posts/2025-12-04-11ty-Resources/) instead.